Daily Extras - AMRAP in 30 min

 - The GPP Standard is a benchmark workout.
 If you are ready, push hard through it.
 It may be used to measure parts of your fitness.

-- Snake those pushups for a faster time.
+- Snake those pushups for more rounds.

 - Be perfect with your squats.
 Parallel or below!

 - It's been a while since we did pullups for time.
 Still be careful with them even though it's only 5 per round.

 One of the problems with most of the professional exercising world is their refusal to see benefit in a movement that isn't related to the original intention of that movement.

 For example.
 Many exercise professionals cannot see ANY other reason to do biceps curls, other than to build very large biceps.
 Classically, building very large biceps has to be done with strict form.
 However, by swinging a biceps curl, you can work other parts of the body.
 Yes, this will take somewhat away from the goal (if you had it) of building massive biceps, but it will add health and fitness to other regions and systems.
 Namely your core and nervous system.
 It does this in ways which are hard to simulate.
 In other words, there are no other moves we can use (situps, legups, etc.,) which can work these regions and systems as effectively as swinging a biceps curl.

 Once you realize this, it makes swinging a biceps curl - suddenly very cool!